 What makes a processor great?
 Some say it's how expensive it is, while others suggest it's the number of cores or its overclockability that determines the quality of a CPU.
-In reality, it's a matter of personal preference backed by some hard numbers.
+In reality, it's a matter of personal preference backed by hard-earned numbers.

-You would likely be disappointed if you shelled out a small fortune just to build a machine that only ends up being used for typing up documents.
-Likewise, thinking you could save some money by skimping out on the CPU in your gaming rig would be an equally misguided decision.
+You would likely be disappointed if you handed over a small fortune just to build a machine exclusively for cranking out documents.
+Likewise, thinking you could save money by skimping on the CPU in your gaming rig would be an equally misguided decision.

-Moreover, you'll need to take into consideration the rest of your PC's components.
-Pairing a top-end GTX 1080 graphics card with a cheap processor simply wouldn't make sense.
+Moreover, you'll need to take into consideration your PC’s other components.
+Pairing a top-end Nvidia Titan X graphics card with a cheap processor would result in severe bottle-necking.
 Whether you're building a budget PC or a premium-priced server machine, you'll want to keep your parts consistent.

-With this list, we're focused purely on readily available desktop and server processors; laptop CPUs, obsolete sockets and non-x86 parts are not covered.
-Without further ado, here are our picks for the top 10 best processors you can find right now for your desktop PC.
+With this list, we're focused purely on readily available desktop and server processors; laptop CPUs, obsolete sockets and non-x86 parts will be ignored.
+So without further ado, here are our picks of the top 10 best processors you can buy right now for your desktop – or, in some cases, laptop – PC.

 1. AMD A8-7670K

 Ideal for laptop users

 Processor Cores: 4 | Thermal Design Power: 95W | Graphics Controller: Radeon R7 Series | Clock Speed: 3.6GHz | Processor Socket: FM2+ | L2 Cache: 4MB

 If you are an AMD enthusiast (or like rooting for the underdog), these are interesting times.
 AMD is about to launch a series of processors based on a new architecture (Zen) which will obliterate the current generation of CPUs.
 So prices are falling accordingly.
 The A8-7670K remains one of the rare bright spots in AMD's lineup despite being more than two years old.